Early Life of Nargis

 Film Career of Nargis

 Nargis has also acted in many other outstanding cinemas in the lead role which include 'Mela' (1948), 'Jogan' (1950), 'Babul' (1950), and 'Bewafaa' (1952).
 The romantic song 'Pyar Hua Ikraar Hua' in the movie Shree 420 opposite Raj Kapoor is still regarded as one of the most romantic songs in Bollywood or Indian movie industry.
 However, in the year 1956, they paired up for the last time in the movie 'Chori Chori' that was inspired from Frank Capra's 'It Happened One Night' released in 1934.
 After Chori Chori, Nargis got an offer from Mehboob Khan to act in 'Mother India' in the year 1957, which is till date considered as one of the biggest blockbuster hits with record collections.
 She played the character of a mother in the movie.
 An ultimate tribute to womanhood to Indian women, this movie gained its deserved applause and accolades from day one.
 She won many awards and the movie was nominated for the Oscars in the best foreign film category.
 She lent her voice in Sunil Dutt's movie 'Yaadein' (1964) and made a comeback in the movie 'Raat Aur Din' (1967), playing the role of a woman with a split personality.

 In 1957 Nargis got the Filmfare Best Actress Award for Mother India.
 In 1958 she was awarded the 'Best Actress' at Karlovy Vary International Film Festival for Mother India.
-Nargis was honoured with the Padma Shri in 1958.
+Nargis was honoured with the 'Padma Shri' in 1958.
 She became the first film personality to be conferred the award.
 In 1968 she was bestowed upon the National Film Award for Best Actress for Raat Aur Din.
-Nargis Dutt was the recipient of the "Urvashy Award", the highest honour that can be conferred on a movie actress in India.
-She had been conferred with a National Award for contribution to Indian Cinema.
-On 8 January 2001, Amitabh Bachchan and Nargis Dutt were honoured with the "Best Artists of the Millennium" award by Hero Honda and film magazine "Stardust".She was also nominated to the Rajya Sabha (Upper house of Indian Parliament) (1980-81) but fell ill and died during her tenure.
+Nargis Dutt was the recipient of the 'Urvashy Award', the highest honour that can be conferred on a movie actress in India.
+She had been conferred with a National Award for contribution to Indian cinema.
+On 8th January 2001, Amitabh Bachchan and Nargis Dutt were honoured with the 'Best Artists of the Millennium' award by Hero Honda and film magazine 'Stardust'.

 Filmography of Nargis